mcore1976/ledbanner/README.md

 The source code file "main2.c" supports up to <250 characters text length in ATTINY85 due to RAM size constraints.

-upload to ATTINY85 , connect all  MAX7219 modules in "daisy chain" ( up to 16 supported )
+Upload the code to  ATTINY85 chip by "compileattinyXXX" script, connect all  MAX7219 modules in "daisy chain" ( up to 16 supported )

 Connections to be made :